thudugala/Plugin.LocalNotification/README.md

     Title = "Test",
     Description = "Test Description",
     ReturningData = "Dummy data", // Returning data when tapped on notification.
+    Schedule =
+    {
         NotifyTime = DateTime.Now.AddSeconds(30) // Used for Scheduling local notification, if not specified notification will show immediately.
+    }
 };
 NotificationCenter.Current.Show(notification);
 ```